FYSETC/FYSETC-PortableInputShaper/README.md

 ### how to flash

-1. Click and hold the button
+1. Press and hold the button

 2. Connect it to your PC with USB-C cable